Naeema Garaj

 Naeema Garaj (born 1 October 1958) is a Pakistani actress.
 She is known for her roles in dramas Yeh Zindagi Hai, Agar Tum Na Hotay, Mohabbat Jaye Bhar Mein, New York Se New Karachi and Kab Mere Kehlaoge.

 Early life

 Naeema was born on 1 October 1958 in Karachi, Pakistan.
 She started acting in theater along with her father Garaj Babu.

 Career

-She started working in films as a child actress in 1960 in film Clerk and later Naeema started to appear in dramas on PTV.
+She made her film acting debut as a child actress in the 1960 film Clerk and later started to appear in dramas on PTV.
 She was noted for her roles in dramas Agar Tum Na Hotay, Mohabbat Jaye Bhar Mein, Kab Mere Kehlaoge and Noorpur Ki Rani.
 She also appeared in the drama Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Shakira which was the longest-running television series.
-She also appeared in movie Maalik as Asma.
-Since then she appeared in dramas Phupho Amma, Upar Gori Ka Makaan, Bhai Bhai, Yehi Hai Zindagi, 3 Khawa 3, Ghar Damad and Rishta Anjana Sa.
+She also appeared in the movie Maalik as Asma.
+Since then she has appeared in dramas Phupho Amma, Upar Gori Ka Makaan, Bhai Bhai, Yehi Hai Zindagi, 3 Khawa 3, Ghar Damad and Rishta Anjana Sa.